Youth + Social Change through Youth as Activity Leaders

 - Youth as Facilitators

 - Youth-Led Programs

 - The Freechild Project Youth Engagement Workshop Guide

 - Raising Our Youth as Leaders (ROYAL) Program by Therapeutic Health Services

 - Merino School District: Engaging Youth as Leaders in School Wellness by The Colorado Education Initiative

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in leading activities in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in leading activities in your community or organization, contact us.